x

 Information Technology is not just an industry.
 It is a language and foundation that the world of today is built upon.
 No longer are these skills specialised, they affect the everyday life of every person and the need for people who understand this new foundation is massive.
 Information Technology and Cyber Security affect every business, every industry, every life on this planet.
 Once you learn the skills the career and life options are endless.
 Welcome to the building blocks of the future.

-Searches from Seek show
+Searches from Seek show (as of 05/01/26):

-Over 1,800 jobs advertised for -
+Over 1,314 jobs advertised for - Cyber Security

-Over 525 jobs advertised for -
+Over 1,293 jobs advertised for - Cyber Security Analyst

-This is in addition to: Over
+This is in addition to:

-42,100 jobs advertised for
+Over 2,080 jobs advertised for - Information Technology

-Cyber Security Analyst jobs in Australia ranges from
+The average annual salary for Cyber Security Analyst jobs in Australia ranges from $105,000 to $125,000 according to Seek 2026.

-Click Here View Salary Research Government Subsidy WA
+Click Here View Salary Research

 Priority Industry Training Program